ontio/documentation/docs/pages/doc_en/Ontology/sigsvr_en.md

 --account, -a
 The account parameter specifies the account address when sigsvr starts.
 If the account is null, it uses the wallet default account.

+--cliaddress
+The cliaddress parameter specifies which address is bound。The default value is 127.0.0.1, means only local machine's request can be accessed。If sigsvr need be accessed by other machine, please use local network address or 0.0.0.0。

 --cliport
 The port number to which the signature server is bound.
 The default value is 20000.